 Dynamic creatives versus Dynamic Creative Optimization

-There are a lot of misconceptions surrounding the two terms so it’s important to differntiate between the two.
-First, dynamic creatives describe the process of dynamically assembling a collection of components that make up an ad, including headlines, descriptions, backgrounds, overlay text, featured images, video, and so on based on an individual user’s particular needs.
+There are a lot of misconceptions surrounding the two terms so it’s important to differentiate between the two.
+First, dynamic creatives describe the process of dynamically assembling a collection of components that make up an ad.
+This could include its headlines, descriptions, backgrounds, overlay text, featured images, video, and so on, based on an individual user’s particular needs.

 Dynamic Creative Optimization, takes it a step further by pulling from a variety of connected data feeds, using historical data, along with real-time testing and analytics to continuously improve the ad performance.

-It’s important to note that DCO’s responsive feeds don’t change the individual elements used to generate an ad – as marketers, we still get to write the headlines, descriptions, and CTAs, and designers conceptualize the graphics, images, and videos, etc.
+It’s important to note that DCO’s responsive feeds don’t change the individual elements used to generate an ad.
+As marketers, we still get to write the headlines, descriptions, and Calls To Action, and designers conceptualize the graphics, images, and videos, etc.